 An HE STA shall not transmit an HE MU PPDU with a single user being allocated an RU occupying the entire PPDU bandwidth and a noncompressed HE-SIG-B field to a peer STA, unless the PPDU bandwidth is less than or equal to 80 MHz and the HE STA has received from the peer STA an HE Capabilities element with the Rx Full BW SU Using HE MU PPDU With Non-Compressed HE-SIG-B subfield in the HE PHY Capabilities Information field equal to 1.

+NOTE 4—An HE AP does not transmit an HE MU PPDU for full-bandwidth MU-MIMO transmission with noncompressed HE-SIG-B field format (see 27.3.2.5)(#4408).

-NOTE 2—A change in the format of the PPDU containing the control response frame (between non-HT and HE ER SU PPDU) occurs in subsequent TXOPs.
+NOTE 5—A change in the format of the PPDU containing the control response frame (between non-HT and HE ER SU PPDU) occurs in subsequent TXOPs.
 A STA that solicits a control response frame from a responding STA accounts for the PPDU format of the control response frame to calculate the expected duration of the TXOP.
 The responding STA determines that the most recent PPDU sent to the soliciting STA is received if it receives an immediate acknowledgment by the soliciting STA in response to the PPDU.

-NOTE 3—A STA does not transmit a Control frame in an HE ER SU PPDU to a receiving STA, unless the receiving STA indicates that HE ER SU PPDU reception is enabled.
+NOTE 6—A STA does not transmit a Control frame in an HE ER SU PPDU to a receiving STA, unless the receiving STA indicates that HE ER SU PPDU reception is enabled.